jpb2022/Face-Recognition-FaceNet-OpenCV-Dlib/README.md

            + margin, 0)
 ```

-This ensures meaningful and discriminative embeddings.
+This ensures the model learns a meaningful face representation space.

 ---

-# 🛑 Why We Use a Pre-trained Model
+# 🛑 Why a Pre-trained Model is Used

-Training such a network from scratch requires:
+Training a FaceNet model from scratch requires:

-* Millions of images
+* Massive labeled datasets
-* Huge computational resources
+* Very high computational power
-* Weeks of GPU training
+* Long training time

-For example, the original FaceNet model was trained on:
+For example, the original FaceNet was trained on:

 * **200 million images**
-* **8 million identities**
+* **8 million unique identities**

+### Solution

-### Therefore, we use a Pre-trained Model
+Instead of training from scratch, we use a **pre-trained model**:

-* Provided by the OpenFace project
+* Provided by OpenFace
 * Converted to Keras-compatible format
-* Can be loaded directly:
+* Easily loadable:

 ```python
 model.load_weights('weights/nn4.small2.v1.h5')
 ```

+This makes the system practical and efficient.

 ---

 # 📂 Custom Dataset

-For demonstration, a small dataset is used:
+For demonstration purposes, this project uses:

-* Subset of the **LFW dataset**
+* A subset of the **LFW (Labeled Faces in the Wild)** dataset
-* 100 images
+* 100 face images
 * 10 different identities
 * 10 images per person

-The dataset can easily be replaced with your own images.
+You can easily replace this dataset with your own images to build a personalized face recognition system.

 ---

 # 🔧 Face Alignment

-The model expects **aligned face images**.
+The FaceNet model requires **aligned faces** for best performance.

 Alignment is performed using:

-* **Dlib** – for face detection and landmarks
+* **Dlib** – face detection and landmark estimation
-* **OpenCV** – for transformation and cropping
+* **OpenCV** – geometric transformation and cropping

 All faces are converted to:

-* **96 × 96 RGB images**
+* **96 × 96 RGB format**
-* Standardized pose and scale
+* Standardized pose and orientation

 Example alignment function: